-The Varsity Athletic Program offers the highly-skilled and competitive student-athlete an opportunity to excel in a chosen sport.
-The Academy sponsors intercollegiate competition in men's and women's sailing, cross country, basketball, and soccer; men's football, lacrosse, and golf; women's softball and volleyball.
+The Varsity Athletic Program offers the highly-skilled and competitive student-athlete an opportunity to excel in their chosen sport(s), while learning the valuable life lessons attained through team and individual competition.

+The Academy sponsors intercollegiate competition in men's and women's sailing, cross country, basketball, lacrosse, and soccer; men's football and golf; women's volleyball.

-With the exception of sailing, which competes under the rules of the Inter-Collegiate Sailing Association (ISCA), MMA's teams function under the rules of the National Collegiate Athletic Association (NCAA) Division III.
+With the exception of sailing competing under the rules of the Inter-Collegiate Sailing Association (ISCA), MMA's teams function under the rules of the National Collegiate Athletic Association (NCAA) Division III.
 Teams play in the New England Football Conference, and the North Atlantic Conference.

 Club sports are available for students interested in informal competition against other colleges.
-Club teams include racquetball, ice hockey, skiing, indoor soccer, outing club, paintball, rugby, sail training.
+Club teams include ice hockey, outing club, paintball, rugby, sail training and mixed martial arts.

-The intramural program organized by and for the student body, includes basketball, flag football, volleyball, racquetball, and floor hockey.
+The intramural program is organized by the Department of Athletics & Recreation for the campus community.
+Students may compete in basketball, flag football, volleyball, softball, racquetball, and floor hockey.